I bought my bus in England in 1996 for about £3500. It was an old 1986 Hackney Council School Bus that had been retired. It was in pretty good shape.

 Sometimes I would go to the parking place and sit in my non functioning bus, surrounded by other big trucks.
 It was in an industrial area and felt a little like prison, but it comforted me to know that I could go there with my laptop and my electric generator and make plans for the day when a real, permanent Busland would materialise.

 I used the same two mechanics for all of the work.
-The best one was in Antwerp at van Den Ende.
+The best one was Rudi in Antwerp.
 Every time I took the bus to him he would say,”Hi Dave, are you here to give me more money?”

-I would look at him sheepishly, nod my head and quietly say “Yes”.
+I would look at him sheepishly, nod my head and quietly say “Yes Rudi”.

 I was always at the butt end of my friends jokes.
 Everybody told me to get rid of it and get Mercedes Benz or something more reliable where I didn’t have to get parts from England.